Hurricane Gerda: Impact

 Hurricane Gerda affected much of eastern North Carolina and New England with gusty rain and heavy rainfall causing minor to moderate damage.
 In Florida, Gerda dropped light rainfall across southern and central portions of the state.
-Damage there, if any, was unknown.
 In South Carolina, Gerda brought sustained winds of 20 mph.
-In Canada, Gerda passed over Labrador as a strong extratropical storm with hurricane-force winds.
-Damage there is unknown.

 In North Carolina, Gerda produced moderate rainfall across the Outer Banks.
 The highest rainfall total on the Outer Banks was 1.32 in in Cape Hatteras.
 Elsewhere on the Outer Banks, the storm produced 27 mph winds with gusts up to 36 mph.
 A tide gauge in Ocracoke Island reported a tide of 1.5 ft above normal.
 Gerda then dropped heavy rainfall across eastern Virginia, Maryland, New Jersey and New York.
-There was no reported damage from Gerda's impact on North Carolina and the Mid-Atlantic States.

 Gerda produced heavy rainfall throughout much of southeastern New England.
 In Massachusetts, a rain gauge in South Wellfleet reported rainfall of 5.67 in.
 The city of Lowell also reported heavy rainfall from the storm as 2 in of rain fell in a 24‑hour period.
 The heavy rainfall caused isolated street flooding due to clogged storm drains.
 In Fitchburg, the storm dropped 1.87 in of rain while Cape Cod received tides 3–6 ft above normal.
 Elsewhere in New England, the storm caused minor damage to trees, powerlines and highways.
-There were no reported fatalities or injuries from Gerda's impact on New England.

 In Atlantic Canada, winds left many without electricity in New Brunswick and Nova Scotia, and left about $3.5 million in losses to apple crops.
+Gerda passed over Labrador as a strong extratropical storm with hurricane-force winds.